Zürich Hauptbahnhof: Layout

 At the lowest level, there are three groups of underground platforms.
-The most southerly are terminal tracks 21 and 22 of the Zurich HB SZU station, with a single island platform, and accessible only to trains on the SZU's Uetliberg and Sihltal lines.
-To the north of these are two island platforms serving tracks 31 to 34, known as the Löwenstrasse station, which link to the station's western rail approaches, and to an eastern approach via the Weinberg tunnel from Oerlikon station.
-Some distance to the north of these are two further island platforms serving tracks 41 to 44, known as the Museumstrasse station, which also link to the station's western approaches, and to an eastern approach via the Hirschengraben Tunnel from Stadelhofen station.
+The most southerly are terminal tracks 21 and 22 of the Zurich HB SZU station, with a single island platform, and accessible only to trains on the SZU's Sihltal (S4) and Uetliberg (S10) lines.
+To the north of these are two island platforms serving tracks 31 to 34, known as the Löwenstrasse station, which link to the station's western and southern rail approaches, and to an eastern approach via the Weinberg tunnel from Oerlikon station.
+Some distance to the north of these are two further island platforms serving tracks 41 to 44, known as the Museumstrasse station, which also link to the station's western and northern approaches, and to an eastern approach via the Hirschengraben Tunnel from Stadelhofen station.

 Facilities

 Underneath the Bahnhofplatz and the station is the large underground shopping centre called "ShopVille" of over 200 shops or other businesses.
 It benefits from the Swiss employment law rule that while generally labour on Sundays is not allowed, it is allowed in "centres of public transport".
 The huge underground "Rail City" is, therefore, usually bustling on Sundays even while the streets of Zurich are largely empty.

+The western underpass (between Sihlpost and Sihlquai) also contains shops and take aways.
+Between 2018 and 2023, the south wing of the station building, facing Bahnhofplatz, was renovated.
+It features shops, restaurants and ticket offices.

+As of the mid-2020s, the food outlets inside the station included the flashy Brasserie Süd near the Bahnhofstrasse entrance, the grander Brasserie Federal, and, opposite the latter, the more casual Café Oscar.

 Events take place regularly in the Haupthalle, including "open air" cinema; vegetable, flea and Christmas markets; and events such as skating, beach volleyball and the "warm up" for the Street Parade.